President, Board Member Since April, 2018

 Board Member Since July 2019

 Michael is a native Utahn who was born and raised in Salt Lake City.
-He has a degree in Economics from Westminster College and a master’s in public administration from the University of Utah.
+He has a degree in Economics from Westminster College and a master’s in Public Administration from the University of Utah.
 His past work includes a career in politics working on multiple political campaigns including a Governor’s race, the Count My Vote ballot initiative and in the Salt Lake County Mayor’s office.
-Currently, he works at the environmental non-profit HEAL Utah helping the state transition to cleaner forms of energy.
+Currently, he is the Sustainability Director for Salt Lake County.
 A lifelong skier and more recent mountain biker he is a man of the mountains to his core.
 When he isn’t working, you will find him riding the Wasatch with his partner Nastaran and their golden retriever Rocky.

 The Utah Avalanche Center is a collaborative effort between the Forest Service Utah Avalanche Center and the Friends of the Utah Avalanche Center, a 501(c)(3) non-profit organization.
 The Forest Service Utah Avalanche Center is responsible for avalanche forecasting and accident investigation and reporting.
 The Friends of the Utah Avalanche Center is responsible for fundraising, avalanche awareness and education programs, events, the website, and business issues.
 Both groups actively perform avalanche and user behavior research and regularly publish results.
 About 2/3 of the funding for the Utah Avalanche Center comes from donations, grants, and events and we count on support from users like you.
 The remaining funding comes from the Forest Service, the State of Utah, and Salt Lake County.